DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 `kubectl config use-context minikube`,

-or pass the context on each command like this: `kubectl get pods --context=minikube`.
+or pass the context on each command like this:
+`kubectl get pods --context=minikube`.

 ### Dashboard

-To access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/), run this command in a shell after starting minikube to get the address:
+To access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/), run the following command in a shell after starting Minikube to get the address:
 ```shell
 minikube dashboard
 ```

-# 3. Setup your environment
+# 3. Set up your environment

-When using a single VM Kubernetes it's really handy to reuse the Docker daemon inside the VM.
-It means that you don't have to build on your host machine and push the images into a docker registry - you can just build inside the same docker daemon as minikube which speeds up the user experience.
+When you use a single VM Kubernetes, it is handy to reuse the Docker daemon inside the VM.
+It means that you do not have to build on your host machine and push the images into a Docker registry.
+You can just build inside the same Docker daemon as Minikube, which speeds up the user experience.

-To be able to work with the docker daemon on your mac/linux host use the [docker-env command](./docs/minikube_docker-env.md) in your shell:
+To work with the docker daemon on your Mac/Linux host, use the [docker-env command](./docs/minikube_docker-env.md) in your shell:

 ```
 eval $(minikube docker-env)
 ```
-you should now be able to use Docker on the command line on your host mac/linux machine talking to the docker daemon inside the minikube VM:
+You are now able to use Docker in the command line on your host Mac/Linux machine that is talking to the Docker daemon inside the Minikube VM:
 ```
 docker ps
 ```

-On Centos 7, docker may report the following error:
+On Centos 7, Docker might report the following error:

 ```
 Could not read CA certificate "/etc/docker/ca.pem": open /etc/docker/ca.pem: no such file or directory
 ```

-The fix is to update /etc/sysconfig/docker to ensure that minikube's environment changes are respected:
+To fix this error, update /etc/sysconfig/docker to ensure that changes in the Minikube's environment are respected:

 ```
 < DOCKER_CERT_PATH=/etc/docker